jrandersen/revit_to_airtable/sprints/sprint1/sprint1.md

 ![image](airtableSync.png)

 ### Conclusions
 Sprint one is meant to get people up and running, fast.
-There are some major issue with this workflow such as hard-coding api calls into the base code, and the application does not 'remember' or 'know' if a certain model has been harvested, so it will just keep adding more and more rooms.
-We will cover these issues and more in the next tutorials.
+There are most certainly major issue with this workflow such as:
+- hard-coding api calls into the base code.
+- the application does not 'remember' or 'know' if a certain model has been harvested, so it will just keep adding more and more rooms.

+In the next tutorials, we will clean up some of this on our way to making this a more robust application.

 Hope folks find this helpful.